mickeypearce/oradew-vscode/README.md

 - `package.templating` - Turn on templating of config variables.
 Use existing ('\${config[\"version.releaseDate\"]}') or declare a new variable in config file and than use it in your sql file.
 Variables are replaced with actual values during packaging.
 The default value is `false`.
 - `source.input` - Glob pattern for Source files.
 Used by general `Compile` and `Import` commands to match files that are targeted.
 For example, to compile only "HR" schema and exclude "HR" tables, set: ["./src/HR/**/\*.sql", "!./src/HR/TABLES/\*.sql"].
 - `source.encoding` - Encoding of Source files. (ex.: "utf8", "win1250", ...)
 The default value is `utf8`.
 - `source.pattern` - Define custom source structure by specifing path patterns for different object types.
-You can ommit object types you don't need.
+Ommited object types won't get exported.
+Single schema ex: {"packageSpec": "./src/pck/{object-name}-spec.sql", "packageBody": "./src/pck/{object-name}-body.sql"}
 - `compile.warnings` - PL/SQL compilation warning scopes.
 The default value is `NONE`.
 - `compile.force` - Conflict detection.
 If object you are compiling has changed on DB (has a different DDL timestamp), you are prevented from overriding the changes with a merge step.
 Resolve merge conflicts if necessary and than compile again.
 Set to `true` to compile without conflict detection.
 The default value is `false`.
 - `compile.stageFile` - Automatically stage file after is succesfully compiled (git add).
 Default value is `true`.